-We are also available for cataloguing and researching on a limited basis.
+Our Gallery is also available for cataloguing and researching on a limited basis.
 We can also assist with repairs needed to objects.
-Please contact us if we could be of assistance.
+Please contact us if we may be of assistance.